trek-view/basecamp/_posts/2020-11-27-virtual-tour-kilimanjaro.md

 This Guidebook would not have been possible without the studious team at Altezza Travel.

 They're taking bookings for the 2021 season so you can see the variety this mountain offers to the senses in a wonderful part of the world.

+Did I mention they have a Black Friday sale now on offering discounted treks?

 [See the Altezza Travel website for more details](https://en.altezza.travel/).